- slide 1 of 7

 - Dear Fish, by Chris Gall

 - slide 4 of 7

-Students will have fun solving math story problems using Goldfish crackers as counters, or to act out a story.
+Students will have fun solving math story problems using Goldfish crackers as counters.
 For older children, consider pairing with a buddy classroom from a lower grade.
-Ask your older students to write their own addition or subtraction story problems, and then let the buddy children work together to solve them.
-For added fun. let the children write their story problems on fish shapes.
+Ask your older students to write their own addition or subtraction story problems and then let the buddy children work together to solve them.
+For added fun, let the children write their story problems on fish shapes.

 - slide 5 of 7

-Consider setting up a class aquarium with live fish inside as an on-going lesson about the habitat of fish.
+Consider setting up a class aquarium as an ongoing lesson about the habitat of fish.
 Work together as a class on the first day of school to name the fish in your aquarium, and create a class chart indicating observations the students have about the class fish.
-Over time, you may add to these observations and begin to make some generalizations about fish habitats.
+Over time, you may add to these observations and begin to generalize about fish habitats.

 - slide 6 of 7

 Share a special snack together.
-Fill clear plastic cups half-way full with blue Jell-o.
-Before the Jell-o sets, insert several gummy fish into the cup so that they are suspended in the Jell-o.
-Serve with a spoon!
+Fill clear plastic cups halfway full with blue gelatin.
+Before the gelatin sets, insert several gummy fish into the cup so that they are suspended in the gelatin .
+Serve with a spoon.